10. Wireless support¶

 instructions from Section 5.5 Building the debos image.

-device should appear when executing:
+If everything went well, a m2wifi device should appear when executing:

-ip address show wlan0
+ip address show m2wifi

-9.2.
+10.2.
 Installing software dependencies¶

 apt-get install network-manager wpasupplicant bluez